erikeelde/toggles/README.md

 This is a development tools meant to facilitate feature switching in an external app so that configurations will be retained across clear data / uninstalls.

 2 premade libraries to talk to the toggles application.
-"Prefs" and "Coroutines":
+"Prefs" and "Flow":

-## Toggles-coroutines library
+## Toggles-flow library
-Exposes switches from toggles using a kotlin stream.
+Exposes switches from toggles using a kotlin flow.

 ## Toggles-prefs library
 One-shot fetch of a toggle.
 Similar API as androids SharedPreferences.